2009 North Korean parliamentary election: Conduct

 Election day began with editorials being published in all state run media, encouraging voter participation.
 Voting officially began at 9:00am local time.
 Mobile polling stations were dispatched to infirm residents who could not travel to polling stations to cast ballots.
 Citizens of foreign nations resident in North Korea were also encouraged to come out and cast a ballot if they so wished.

 By noon on election day, the Korean Central News Agency had reported that 71% of registered North Korean voters had turned out to cast ballots.

 Voters in North Korea had dressed up for election day, wearing suits and chosŏn-ot, traditional Korean dresses.

-The most watched race of the election was district 333 where leader Kim Jong-il was running.
-On March 9, 2009, North Korean media announced that Kim Jong-il was unanimously re-elected to parliament.
+The most watched race of the election was district 333 where leader Kim Jong Il was running.
+On 9 March 2009, North Korean media announced that Kim Jong Il was unanimously re-elected to parliament.
 The election committee also stated that 99.98% of all registered voters took part in voting, with 100% voting for their candidate in each district.

 The election was a largely peaceful event, but some vandalism of candidate posters, along with anti-election graffiti, occurred in Mundeuk, South Pyongan Province.
 Signage had also been changed on polling stations, as official signage was replaced with new signs misspelling "election booth."

 Peter Hughes, the British ambassador to North Korea, garnered significant outrage and controversy from around the world after he blogged about the election having a festive atmosphere.
 The outrage was caused by claims that his blog read more like an official North Korean press release as he did not mention in his blog the negative aspects of the election, such as citizens being forced to vote and that there was only a single candidate to vote for.

 Results

-Official election results were announced by the Central Election Commission on March 2009.
+Official election results were announced by the Central Election Commission in March 2009.
 The official results showed 324 of the 687 Deputies had been replaced and were new to power with the rest being re-elected.
 A large portion of the Deputies elected were to fill vacancies from those who died.
 No form of appointment or by-elections currently exists to put Deputies into the Supreme Peoples Assembly between elections.